nasa-gcn/gcn-raspberry-pi-demo/README.md

 1. For each Raspberry Pi, carefully reach under its transparent acrylic cover with an insulating object and press and hold for five seconds the _uppermost_ of the two buttons on the Mini PiTFT.

-2. Wait about 30 seconds, or until all of the green ACT lights on the Raspberry Pis are off _and_ the EThernet link lights are all off.
+2. Wait about 30 seconds, or until all of the green ACT lights on the Raspberry Pis are off _and_ the Ethernet link lights are all off.

 ## Troubleshooting